British Values

 UN CRC Article 14: Children have the right to think and believe what they want, and to practise their religion, as long as they are not stopping other people from enjoying their rights.
 Parents should guide their children on these matters.

-• We have high expectations about pupil conduct and this is reflected in our Behaviour Policy and Equality, Diversity and Cohesion Policy.
+• We have high expectations about pupil conduct and this is reflected in our Behaviour Policy.

-• This is supplemented by assemblies (Key Stage and whole school), which also mark and celebrate significant religious festivals such as Ramadan and Diwali.
+• This is supplemented by assemblies, which also mark and celebrate significant religious festivals or events.

 • We use “Picture News” for topical assemblies